ucg8j/blog/posts/grokking-algorithms.md

 ```

 ## The Stack
-The *call stack* of computer is conceptually like stacking sticky notes on top of each other.
-This has it's own simple data structure, *the stack*.
+The *call stack* of a computer is conceptually like stacking sticky notes on top of each other.
+This has its own simple data structure, *the stack*.
 If a function, `greet()`, calls another function `how_are_you()`, the computer first allocates a slot in memory for the function call, then places variables used in that slot e.g. `Rowan`.
 Therefore, a call to `greet()` creates the first 'empty sticky note' in the call stack.
-It then get's filled with `Rowan`.
+It then gets filled with `Rowan`.
 The next sticky note to go onto the stack is when the call to `how_are_you()` is made.

 >when you call a function from another function, the calling function is paused in a partially completed state.